CyraCom International

 Quality results take time to produce.
 Organizations may prioritize speed when precision and accuracy aren’t crucial.

-Can MT replace humans?
+Can machine translation replace humans?
 Not yet.

 Although great strides have been taken in translation technology, machines cannot replace a human yet.

-CyraCom has qualified human translators and editors to give you the reassurance that you need for your translation projects.
+CyraCom has qualified human translators and editors to give you the reassurance you need for your translation projects.
 Partnering with CyraCom for your translation projects helps you access these advantages:

 • Human translators and editors with subject matter expertise in 100+ industries